Leo Ornstein: Fame and "futurism"

 Cowell, who had encountered Ornstein while studying in New York, would pursue a similarly radical style as part of a grand intellectual and cultural mission, which also involved ambitious writings on music theory and publishing and promotional efforts in support of the avant-garde.
 Ornstein, the vanguard iconoclast of American classical music, followed a much more idiosyncratic muse: "I'm guided entirely by just my musical instinct as to what I feel is consequential or inconsequential."
-Evidence of that is the fact that, even at the height of his ultra-modernist notoriety, he also wrote several lyrical, tonal works, such as the First Sonata for Cello and Piano: "[It] was written in less than a week under a compulsion that was not to be resisted", Ornstein later said.
+Evidence of that is the fact that, even at the height of his ultra-modernist notoriety, he also wrote several lyrical, tonal works, such as the First Sonata for Cello and Piano: "[It] was written in less than a week under a compulsion that was not to be resisted," Ornstein later said.
 "Why I should have heard this romantic piece at the same period that I was tumultuously involved in the primitivism of [other works] is beyond my understanding."
 Commenting on the piece after Ornstein's death approximately three-quarters of a century later, critic Martin Anderson wrote that it "rivals Rachmaninov's [cello sonata] in gorgeous tunes."

 Before the turn of the decade—probably in 1918 or 1919—Ornstein produced one of his most distinctive works involving tone clusters, Suicide in an Airplane.
 Its score calls for a high-speed bass ostinato pattern meant to simulate the sound of engines and capture the sensation of flight.
 The piece would serve as an inspiration for the Airplane Sonata (1923) of George Antheil, who reflected Ornstein's influence in other works such as Sonata Sauvage (1923).
 Writing in 2000, pianist and historian Joseph Smith cited Suicide in an Airplane among those pieces of Ornstein's that "represented (and may still represent) the ne plus ultra of pianistic violence."

 Transition in the 1920s

 Ornstein, burned out, effectively gave up his celebrated performance career in the early 1920s.
-His "music was soon forgotten", writes scholar Erik Levi, leaving him "an essentially peripheral figure in American musical life."
+His "music was soon forgotten," scholar Erik Levi wrote, leaving him "an essentially peripheral figure in American musical life."
 As described by Broyles, "Ornstein had mostly retired by the time the new music organizations of the 1920s appeared.
 Too early and too independent, Ornstein had little desire to participate in the modernist movement by the time it caught hold in the United States. ...
 [He] seemed little bothered by the publicity or the lack of it.
 He listened only to his own voice."